 The pros of selling a house at auction

 Selling a house at auction can be desirable because once the buyer has committed they have to put down a 10% deposit.
 You have a guaranteed sale and with multiple property buyers bidding against each other there’s always a possibility they’ll drive the price up.

 A property auction often attracts expert buyers and property developers who know what they’re after.
 If you’re selling a house that needs some work or an unconventional and unique property you might find your property buyer there – cash waiting!

-Generally, at a house auctions you’ll make a fast house sale.
-Your property is likely to sell at auction providing you’ve managed the auction process well and there are enough bidders.
+Generally, at house auctions, you’ll make a fast house sale.
+Your property is likely to sell at auction provided you’ve managed the auction process well and there are enough bidders.
 Moreover, once you’ve sold the sale will likely be completed within a month.